ishapiro/lumibot_backtesting_machine/README.md

 ## Strategy Configuration Files

-Strategies parameters are defined in a file named strategy_parameters.toml with the following format:
+Strategies parameters are defined toml files located in the strategy_configurations directory.
+The log files from each strategy run are located in the strategy_logs directory with the same name as the configuration file that produced the log.

 ```
 symbol = "SPY"